-The Group's top 10 customers accounted for 33% of total contract assets and accounts receivable balance as at December 31, 2021 and 2020.
+The Group's top 10 customers accounted for 20% and 33% of total contract assets and accounts receivable balance as at December 31, 2022 and 2021, respectively.
 Judging by the above, there was no concentration of credit risk in the Group's contract assets and accounts receivable.